Want to know how to delete a page in Google Docs?

 - Adjust the numbers there and see your extra page gets removed.

 Take a note of your default values before making changes.
 In addition, make sure that your content doesn’t make it harder to read after you add a custom value.

 Getting Rid of Unwanted Pages in Google Docs

-With one of the methods above, you should be able to remove unwanted pages from your Google Docs in few clicks.
-Depending on your scenario the way you should choose may vary.
+With one of the methods above, you should be able to remove unwanted pages from your documents in a few clicks.

 While this isn’t the case for most users, deleting a page can really help you cut down on cluttering distractions from your end.